 Natural Remedies for Osteoporosis

-Certain natural remedies may help treat Osteoporosis.
-As always, be sure to talk with your doctor before starting any treatment regiment.
+Certain natural remedies may help treat osteoporosis.
+As always, be sure to talk with your doctor before starting any treatment regimen.
 In addition to Calcium and Vitamin D, other natural remedies include:

 - Vitamin K